-3. Assess your current neighborhood and nearby amenities
+3. How to Age in Place by Assessing your current neighborhood and nearby amenities

-Even if you determine that living at home is your ultimate goal, you might find out that your current location is not ideal.
+Even if you determine that your ultimate goal is to know how to age in place, you might find out that your current location is not ideal.
 While you might have lived in that home for decades, as you get older, your needs change.
 And this includes your neighborhood and other nearby services.
 Consider the following:

 - What is transportation like?
 Is it easy to access public transit or get a rideshare?

 - Do you have streets nearby that are walkable?
 Can you walk to stores, parks, or other public spaces?